mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 #.
 Go to the `repository`_ and press :guilabel:`fork`.
 #.
 You should be redirected to the fork of your repository now.
 Typically it's located at ``invent.kde.org/YOUR_KDE_LOGIN_NAME/docs-krita-org``.

 #.
 Come back to the official repository.
-Make sure you're browsing ``Websites/Krita Documentation``, not your own fork.
+Make sure you're browsing ``Documentation > Krita.org Documentation``, not your own fork.
 Otherwise this method won't work correctly.

  #.
 Gitlab has an option to Edit files in the gitlab itself.
 To access this, go to :menuselection:`Repository --> Files`.